Transportation in St. Louis: Bus

 Local bus service in the greater St. Louis region is provided by MetroBus and Madison County Transit.
 MetroBus has 44 routes connecting destinations in the city of St. Louis and St. Louis County in addition to 14 routes connecting destinations in St. Clair County, Illinois.
-Madison County Transit has 17 local routes connecting destinations across Madison County, Illinois and 6 regional routes that provide service to the Emerson Park Transit Center in St. Clair County or downtown St. Louis.
+Madison County Transit has 18 local routes connecting destinations across Madison and St. Clair counties in Illinois and four express routes that provide service to downtown St. Louis.

+As of 2025, Metro and the City of St. Louis are studying a potential bus rapid transit line along Jefferson Avenue.